Hierosoft/linux-preinstall/readme.md

 You can use `nopackage` to install almost anything, such as a single file (AppImage or other), a zip file, or to install a deb package on any distro in your profile, all without superuser priveleges!

+### Other Python commands
+- `findmime`: Find files by full/partial mimetype (such as "jpeg" or "image"!) in the current directory.
+- `cleanif`: remove files from directory 1 if they exist in directory 2 (great for if you unzip or copy a load of files to the wrong place!)

 ## Changelog